endymion1818/team-documentation/sitehealthchecklist.md

 - You have an insecure plugin:
 - Your version of Wordpress is being exposed
 - Your theme is out of date
-- Your site does not have an SSL Certificate.
-This will negatively affect conversions and search rankings.
-- Your version of Joomla! is prior to 3.6.4, which could have significant security risks.

 ## SEO Health

-Using Google Webmaster Tools revealed the following issues:
+Using http://seositecheckup.com revealed the following issues:

 - 404 errors: please redirect the following URLs that are resulting in 'page not found' messages:
 	- 1)